Social impact of the COVID-19 pandemic in the Republic of Ireland

-The COVID-19 pandemic in the Republic of Ireland has had far-reaching consequences in the country that go beyond the spread of the disease itself and efforts to quarantine it, including political, criminal, educational and sporting implications.
+The COVID-19 pandemic in the Republic of Ireland has had far-reaching consequences in the country that go beyond the spread of the disease itself and efforts to quarantine it, including political, educational and sporting implications.

 Arts

 Parades and general festivals

 St Patrick's Day parades were called off due to concerns that they would be a threat to public health.
 Galway was the last Irish city to do so, as its local politicians simply deferred making the decision until the government forced it upon them by cancelling all parades.
 The Orange Order cancelled its annual 12 July parades due to the virus, with one of those taking place in Rossnowlagh.
+On 11 March, the organisers for Dublin Comic Con announced the cancellation of their 2020 Spring convention, due to have taken place in the Convention Centre from 15 to 17 March and which would have hosted celebrity guests such as Jason Isaacs and Peter Weller.
 On 29 April, it was announced that the 2020 Dublin Pride Festival would be cancelled, with an alternative "interactive digital festival" taking place instead.
 26 June brought the cancellation of the 2020 Ballinasloe Horse Fair festival, due to have taken place in Ballinasloe at the beginning of October.
 20 July brought the cancellation of the 2020 Lisdoonvarna Matchmaking Festival, due to have taken place in Lisdoonvarna from 4 September.
 The cancellation of the festival was said to be a €2.5 million loss to the economy of the town.

 On 20 January 2021, the St Patrick's Day parade in Dublin was cancelled for a second year.

 On 14 July 2021, the Ballinasloe Horse Fair festival was cancelled for a second year in a row.

 On 17 March 2022, celebrations took place across the country to mark St Patrick's Day, following a two-year absence due to COVID-19, with around 400,000 people attending festivities in Dublin.